How to complete full pop song music arrangement in 60 minutes

 In order to be able to complete a full pop song music arrangement in 60 minutes, you must have these abilities and pre-arranged requirement:

-1. Familiar with your sequencer software: - I am using Cakewalk Sonar.
+1. Familiar with your sequencer software: – I am using Cakewalk Sonar.
 There are others very powerful DAW (Digital Audio Workstation) such as Cubase, Logic Audio, Protools etc. Just use the one you are familiar with.
 You must learn the most frequently used short-cut keys.
-Knowledge about
+Knowledge about MIDI programming is the basic before you can use the mentioned sequencers.

 2. The song is already written completely: You might want to arrange one of your own compositions, or some other songs which are completely written.
 I won’t touch about song writing here.
 Before the arrangement works get started, I will at least had the demo ready.
 The demo can be a roughly recorded version, with or without any instrument accompaniment.
 The important part is the recorded material can reveal the song melody clearly.
 If there is no recorded material, a lead sheet will be fine too.